ripienaar/mcollective-agent-debugger/README.md

 We set a breakpoint after the random logic, inspect the variable and tweak it to avoid the fail!

 <pre>
+% mc-debugger
+type "help" for help using this debugger
 >> debugger
 /usr/lib/ruby/1.8/irb/context.rb:163
 @last_value = value